Domain Property Management Blog

 business people shaking hands

-There is no legal limit on how many deductions a landlord can make on a tenant’s security deposit.
-The only exception is that the money deducted from the tenants security deposit must be reasonable and the tenants given a receipt.
+There is no law on how many deductions a landlord can make on a tenant’s security deposit.
+The only exception is that the money deducted from the tenants' security deposit must be reasonable and the tenants given a receipt.
 If the deposit isn’t able to cover your costs or unpaid rent, you may be able to seek additional damages through other means, including court action.

-Costs taken off the security deposit should be reflected on a itemized statement.
+Costs taken off the security deposit should be reflected on an itemized statement.
 Landlords can issue the receipt for deductions from security deposits at the end of the tenancy.

 What does Illinois consider to be normal wear & tear vs. damage?

-Damage, on the other hand, refers to the destruction that occurs on a unit due to abuse or negligence.
+Damage, on the other hand, refers to the destruction that occurs in a unit due to abuse or negligence.
 Examples include missing fixtures, broken tiles or windows, torn carpets, and missing fixtures.

-A landlord can hold the tenant liable and give an invoice for estimated or actual cost for any damages exceeding normal wear and tear.
+A landlord can hold tenants liable and give an invoice for estimated or actual cost for any damages exceeding normal wear and tear.

 Can a landlord use a security deposit as last month’s rent in Illinois?

-Illinois security deposit law doesn’t explicitly forbid tenants from doing so.
+Illinois security deposit laws don’t explicitly forbid a tenant from doing so.
 However, if you’d like to forbid your tenants from doing so, security deposit laws state you can include a provision in the lease prohibiting the use of the deposit as last month’s rent.

 When must you return a resident's security deposit in Illinois?

-If you own at least 5 rental units, the law states you have two options to consider when returning a tenant’s deposit.
+If a landlord owns at least 5 rental units, the Security Deposit Return Act states they have two options to consider when returning a tenant’s deposit.
 The first option is to return the deposit within 30 days of the lease ending, less allowable deductions.
 Landlords must notify the tenant about your intentions to keep a portion of the deposit.
 Landlords must deliver the notice either by personal delivery or by mail.

 mail